Dojo: A Differentiable Physics Engine for Robotics: Background

 \subsection{Implicit Differentiation}

 An implicit function, $r : \mathbf{R}^{n_w} \times \mathbf{R}^{n_\theta} \rightarrow \mathbf{R}^{n_w}$, is defined as $r(w^*; \theta) = 0$ for solution $w^* \in \mathbf{R}^{n_w}$ and problem data $\theta \in \mathbf{R}^{n_\theta}$.
-At a solution point, the sensitivities of the solution with respect to the problem data, i.e., $\partial w^* / \partial \theta$, can be computed using the implicit function theorem \cite{dini1907lezioni}:
+At a solution point, the sensitivities of the solution with respect to the problem data, i.e., $\partial w^* / \partial \theta$, can be computed using the implicit function theorem \cite{dini1907lezioni}

 Newton's method is typically employed to find solutions $w^*$.
 When the method succeeds, the sensitivity \eqref{solution_sensitivity} can be computed and the factorization of $\partial r / \partial w$ used to find the solution is reused to efficiently compute sensitivities at very low computational cost, using only back-substitution.
 Additionally, each element of the sensitivity can be computed in parallel.
+Dojo uses implicit method to obtain gradients for simulation rollouts with respect to control inputs, dynamics parameters, or initial conditions.